juce-framework/JUCE/docs/CMake API.md

 installation to work correctly, or you may need to adjust the permissions of the destination folders.

+#### `JUCE_MODULES_ONLY`

+Only brings in targets for the built-in JUCE modules, and the `juce_add_module*` CMake functions.
+This is meant for highly custom use-cases where the `juce_add_gui_app` and `juce_add_plugin` functions are not required.
+Most importantly, the 'juceaide' helper tool is not built when this option is enabled, which may improve build times for established products that use other methods to handle plugin bundle structures, icons, plists, and so on.
+If this option is enabled, then `JUCE_ENABLE_MODULE_SOURCE_GROUPS` will have no effect.

 ### Functions

 #### `juce_add_<target>`